firebase/extensions/storage-resize-images/PREINSTALL.md

 - This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s no-cost tier:
  - Cloud Storage
  - Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))
-- If you enable events [Eventarc Fees apply](https://cloud.google.com/eventarc/pricing).
+- If you enable events [Eventarc fees apply](https://cloud.google.com/eventarc/pricing).